-In 2019, Switzerland spent an estimated CHF 1.8 billion on prevention and health promotion (PHP).
-Between 2010 and 2019, this expenditure accounted for between 2.2% and 2.7% of all health care costs, placing Switzerland in the lower half of OECD states (OECD, 2019).
-The Confederation, cantons and communes bear around a third, the social insurances roughly a fifth of this expenditure (see “PHP expenditure by financing scheme” indicator).
+In 2021, Switzerland spent an estimated CHF 1.4 billion on prevention and health promotion (PHP).
+Between 2010 and 2021, this expenditure accounted for 1.2% to 1.6% of all health care costs.
+In 2021 the Confederation, cantons and communes bore just under half of this expenditure, the social insurances roughly a sixth (see “PHP expenditure by financing scheme” indicator).

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

-Healthy ageing is an important objective of the Federal Council’s Health 2030 Strategy.
+Healthy ageing is an important objective of the Federal Council’s Health2030 Strategy.
 People of all age groups should encounter conditions favourable to a healthy life.
 This should also allow the unfavourable cost trend in the health care system to be curtailed.
 Investments in prevention and health promotion services make an important contribution towards achieving these goals.
-The range of services in Switzerland is broad and very diverse:

 Definition

-The indicator is calculated on the basis of the Federal Statistical Office’s (FSO) “Health care costs and financing statistics”, analysing monetary flows in the area of “prevention”.
+The indicator is calculated on the basis of the Federal Statistical Office’s (FSO) “Health care costs and financing statistics”.
 The statistics present a synthesis of all available figures for an estimation of the monetary flows associated with the production, consumption and financing of goods and services of the Swiss health system during one year.
 The expenditure includes both material and personnel costs.
-The data are updated annually.
+For this indicator, the monetary flows for the category "Prevention" are analysed.
+The sub-category "Tests" is not included.

-Switzerland’s 26 independent cantons finance their own prevention and health promotion.
+Switzerland’s 26 cantons finance their own prevention and health promotion independently.
 There is no uniformly applied definition as to what comes under prevention or health promotion.
-This makes it difficult to assign data in a uniform manner.
-For this reason, this indicator can only make an approximate estimate of PHP expenditure.
+This makes it difficult to assign data in a uniform manner to the different service categories.
+For this reason, PHP expenditure can only be estimated approximately.

 Further information